 Cummings Foundation Fellow Dr. Kirsten Dyck

 Dr. Kristen Dyck is instructor in American Studies at James Madison University, Virginia.
 She earned her PhD in American Studies from Washington State University in 2012.
 Dr. Dyck is a native speaker of English, an intermediate speaker of German, and possesses basic proficiency in Russian and Latin.
 Recent lectures include: “Music in Claude Lanzmann’s Shoah,” at the Music in Detention Conference, Georg-August-Universität Göttingen (Germany) in March 2013; “‘ZOGland:’ Anti-Semitic Conspiracy Theories in White-Power Music,” Musicology Departmental Colloquium, Georg-August-Universität Göttingen in June 2012; and “Collective Memory of the Holocaust in White-Power Song Lyrics,” Second International Graduate Students’ Conference on Holocaust and Genocide Studies, Strassler Center for Holocaust and Genocide Studies, Clark University (Worcester, MA) in March 2012.
-While in residence in the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies Dr. Dyck will work on her project entitled “Music and Genocide.”
+While in residence in the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies Dr. Dyck conducted research on her project entitled “Music and Genocide.”

 Dr. Dyck is the author of two published works: “‘The Blood of My Ancestors’: Nostalgia in White-Supremacist Hate Rock,” in Böse Macht Musik: Zur Ästhetik des Bösen in der Musik, eds.
 Sara R. Falke and Katharina Wisotzki (2012); and “‘Call That Justice’: White-Power Music and Censorship in the Information Age,” in White Power Music: Scenes of Extreme-Right Cultural Resistance, eds.
 Anton Shekhovtsov and Paul Jackson (2012).
 Dr. Dyck was previously awarded the Fulbright Study/Research Grant to Germany (2011-2012) and was part of the Auschwitz Jewish Center Fellows Program in 2011.